aarontawiah/E-Commerce-Customer-Retention-Churn-Analysis/README.md

 *📌 Project Overview*

-  /This project focuses on identifying key drivers of customer churn for an e-commerce platform with 50,000 customers.
+  This project focuses on identifying key drivers of customer churn for an e-commerce platform with 50,000 customers.
-  /By integrating MySQL for data engineering and Power BI for AI-driven visualization, /I developed a predictive tool that identifies high-risk segments and provides actionable business recommendations.
+  By integrating MySQL for data engineering and Power BI for AI-driven visualization, I developed a predictive tool that identifies high-risk segments and provides actionable business recommendations.

 *🎯 Business Problem*

-/Customer churn represents a significant revenue loss.
+Customer churn represents a significant revenue loss.
-/The goal of this analysis was to:
+The goal of this analysis was to:
-  /Measure churn rate
+Measure churn rate

   Identify behavioral and demographic drivers